 We’ve also added to the property!
 We built this mod little chicken coop and sheltered run for our flock of turquoise-egg laying chooks!

-This lakehouse is still a work in progress, with many more major renovations and many more mini makeovers to come!
-Follow Dans le Lakehouse on Instagram or Pinterest (or sign up for the newsletter) to stay in the loop and see our latest renovating, decorating and crafting adventures!
+There is always a new craft, DIY project, or room makeover happening in the lake house.
+Follow Dans le Lakehouse on Instagram or Pinterest (or sign up for the newsletter) to stay in the loop and get inspired for your next DIY!

 A bunky…you were holding out!